Brexit for private persons

 What are the effects of Brexit on travelling to the UK?

-Detailed information on travelling to Britain is available from the UK authorities.
+Detailed information on travelling to the UK is available from the UK authorities.

 How does Brexit affect receiving gifts from the UK?

-Be prepared that gift consignments from the UK are subject to the same restrictions, provisions and value limits concerning exemption from customs duty and duty-free imports as gifts sent from outside the EU from 1 January 2021.
+From 1 January 2021, gift consignments from the UK are subject to the same restrictions, provisions and value limits concerning exemption from customs duty and duty free imports as other gifts sent from outside the EU.
+The importation of certain goods is prohibited or restricted even if they are gifts.
+Such goods include foodstuffs, goods manufactured from endangered animals and plants, and snus.

 Read more: Gift consignments.